Music of China: Rock and heavy metal

 The Peking All-Stars were a rock band formed in Beijing in 1979, by foreigners then resident in the Chinese capital.

 The widely acknowledged forefather of Chinese rock is Cui Jian.
 In the late 1980s he played the first Chinese rock song called: "Nothing To My Name" ("Yi wu suo you").
 It was the first time an electric guitar was used in China.
 He became the most famous performer of the time, and by 1988 he performed at a concert broadcast worldwide in conjunction with the Seoul Summer Olympic Games.
 His socially critical lyrics earned him the anger of the government and many of his concerts were banned or cancelled.
 After the Tiananmen Square protests of 1989, he played with a red blindfold around his head as an action against the government.

-Afterwards, two bands became famous Hei Bao (Black Panther) and Tang Dynasty.
+Afterwards, two bands became famous Black Panther and Tang Dynasty.
 Both started during the late 1980s and early 1990s.
 Hei Bao is an old-school rock band whose first CD, Hei Bao used the popular English song ("Don't Break My Heart").
 Tang Dynasty was the first Chinese heavy metal band.
 Its first CD "A Dream Return to Tang Dynasty" combines elements of traditional Chinese opera and old school heavy metal.
 The album was a major breakthrough releasing around 1991/1992.

 Around 1994–96: the first thrash metal band, Chao Zai (Overload), was formed.
 They released three CDs, the last one in cooperation with pop singer Gao Chi of the split-up band The Breathing.
 At the same time the first nu metal bands were formed and inspired by Western bands such as Korn, Limp Bizkit or Linkin Park.
 China would have their own with Yaksa, Twisted Machine, AK-47, Overheal Tank.

 Black metal is becoming a prominent scene in mainland China, particularly central China.